MystixCode/Godot4Net/README.md

 # Godot4Net
-This is a godot 4 project implementing multiplayer networking. \
+This is a godot 4 project implementing high-level multiplayer networking. \
 Server and client are separated into two projects and its 3D thirdperson.

 Any help is appreciated <3